 - 1 lb uncooked pasta any shape, 453 g

 - 1 cup shredded sharp cheddar cheese 100 g

-- Cook Pasta: Boil pasta according to instructions on package, cooking until al dente.
-Strain and set aside.
+- Cook Pasta: Meanwhile, boil 1 lb uncooked pasta according to instructions on package, cooking until al dente.

 - Mix: Mix the butternut puree into the pasta.
-Add cheddar cheese and stir to evenly combine, then add yogurt and continue stirring until evenly mixed.
+Add 1 cup shredded sharp cheddar cheese and stir to evenly combine, then add ½ cup plain yogurt and continue stirring until evenly mixed.
 Taste and add more salt and pepper as needed.
-Serve warm, optionally topped with parsley and smoked paprika.
+Optionally stir in dijon mustard*.